CollaboRateMgmt/CollaboRate/README.md

 # Features
  The tool, process and philosophy aim to provide the following features:
-- Define as universal, accurate and indisputable a measure of work as practically possible.
+- As far as practically possible, define a universal, accurate and indisputable measure of intellectual work.
 This will form the sole basis for determining the earnings of the crowd member.
 This eliminates errors and injustices done when humans appraise people.
-People can earn as much as they want, based solely on their true intellectual effort.
+It will allow groups, organizations and economies to move past the inaccuracies of the traditional job-salary-increment-jobmarket system.
+People can earn as much (or as less) as they deserve, based solely on their true intellectual effort.
-- Increased security of the intellectual property of the project from each crowd member especially when the crowd size per project is maximized.
+- Increased security of the intellectual property of the project from each crowd member, especially when the crowd size per project is maximized.
 - Maximally reduced complexity of work.
 This in turn will allow more opportunties for people make a living, contribute meaningfully and be financially successful in a transparent, fair, logical and sustainable way.
 - The increased security and reduced complexity features mentioned above, will in turn allow people to work from home (over the internet).
 Therefore it can potentially allow people to be simultaneously associated with multiple projects and organizations, without the risks of traditional freelancing.
 - Though the tool is aimed at software development, it can be used for software testing, maintenance and support as well, through defined processes and philosophies.